4 years full-time (plus optional placement year)

-The first-year modules of your BSc in Mathematics will give you a firm foundation across all areas of mathematics.
-They'll also provide a platform for specialisation later in the degree.
+In Year 1, you'll study a number of core modules which will give you a firm foundation across all areas of mathematics.
+They provide a platform for specialisation later in the degree.

 This module will: